Darxo/Hardened/README.md

 - NPCs with **Death Dealer** are 200% more likely to use AoE Attacks
 - NPCs with **Exploit Opening** are 10% more likely to attack per stack, and they are 10% less attractive for others, if they have 0 stacks
 - NPC with **Fresh and Furious** active are 90% less likely to use **Hand to Hand**
+- **Fresh and Furious** now makes a character 10% more likely to be targeted by NPCs, while it is active
 - NPCs are 100% more likely to use **Throw Dirt** for every fleeing ally adjacent to the target
 - NPCs are 20% more likely to target enemies with **Formidable Approach** if it has been procced against them
 - NPCs with **Toolbox** are 20% less likely to throw a piercing weapon at an enemy with **Arrow to the Knee Effect**